Algorithmic Pirogov-Sinai theory: Cluster expansions, Taylor series, and approximate counting

-Now for each labeled tree in this list, we retain only the multiset of polymers assigned to the nodes of the tree, and we sort this list.
-Call this list of multisets $\cL'$.
+Let $\mathcal L'$ denote the list of all such multisets of polymers for all connected cluster multi-graphs of size at most $m'$.
+Note that this list has size $\exp(O(m)+\log |G|)$ and can be constructed in the same time.
+We record each such a multiset as a non-decreasing sequence of positive integers; each integer corresponds with a polymer via its location in the list $\mathcal{L}$.

 Each of these multisets is made up of polymers from $\cC(G)$ and each has the property that its corresponding incompatibility graph is connected; that is, each corresponds to a \emph{cluster} that contributes to the sum in~\eqref{eqClusterExpand}.
 Moreover, each cluster contributing to~\eqref{eqClusterExpand} whose weight is $z^{j}(1+O(z))$ for $j\leq m$ appears at least once in this list.
 This is because Assumption~\ref{asAnalytic} implies that both a cluster of $\tilde m >m$ polymers and a cluster containing a polymer of size $\tilde m > m'$ are $0$ up to order $m$.
-We can obtain a list that contains each possible cluster exactly once by removing all duplicate clusters from $\cL'$.
+From the list $\cL'$ we can obtain a list that contains each possible cluster exactly once by removing all duplicate clusters from $\cL'$.
 This takes time at most quadratic in the length of the list, which is $\exp(O(m + \log|G|))$.

 For each cluster in $\cL'$ we can compute its incompatibility graph $H$ in time $O(m^{2})$, and we can compute the Ursell function $\phi(H)$ in time at most $\exp(O(m))$ by Lemma~\ref{lemUrsellCompute}.
 We can also compute the product of the weight functions of the polymers in the cluster up to order $m$: since we have already computed the weight functions up to order $m$ we can do this in time $O(m^3)$ by $m$ applications of Lemma~\ref{lemRational1}.